benmvp/slides/2020/tsconf/react.md

 NOTES:
 - People ask “Why do I need to learn TypeScript when I already am productive with JavaScript”
-- Especially since there'll be a learning curve
+- Especially since there will be a somewhat steep learning curve
 - I argue it’s a matter of perspective

 /////